-In contrast to the generally downbeat picture on since 2004 there has been a research, significant expansion of interest in literacy and Bible translation, especially across the Nigerian Middle Belt.
-Projects that were previously moribund or inactive have been revived by a new generation of enthusiastic young speakers.
-A good example is Rigwe (see anon.
-2006) and Eda [=Kadara] where a locally designed orthography and literacy project was launched in 2008 (Photo 2).
-NBTT has initiating workshops for locally funded groups as is the 'Luke Partnership' a twice-annual workshop for Bible translation and literacy.
+3).
+The Nigeria Bible Translation Trust has initiated workshops for locally funded groups such as the 'Luke Partnership', a twice-annual workshop for Bible translation and literacy.
 At the same time, communities are supporting the initiative to hold workshops on dictionary development.
-Photo 3 shows a team at a Berom dictionary workshop in 2009; the final dictionary is close to being sent to press.
+Photo 4 shows a team at a Berom dictionary workshop in 2009; the final dictionary is close to being sent to press.
 Local publishing in Nigeria is gradually expanding, but mostly in the popular arena, focusing on proverbs, oral literature and reading and writing.
-Publications include Gochal (1994) on Ngas, Nwolu-Obele (1998) on Eleme, Lar & Dandam (2002) on Tarok and Nyako (2000) on Izere, Udoh (2004) on Leggbo.
+Publications include Gochal (1994) on Ngas, Nwolu-Obele (1998) on Eleme, Lar and Dandam (2002) on Tarok, Nyako (2000) on Izere, and Udoh (2004) on Leggbo.
 This type of publishing will probably continue to increase and take in more ethnolinguistic groups.